JasonKleban/SQLServiceBrokerMessageBus/README.md

   4. Update the connection string to point to the right server and database
   5. Press Refresh to examine the database
   6. Press Install to install the basic environment (the "SSBMB" schema, some tables, contracts, message type)
   7. Add Channels, Topics, or Subscriptions as desired.
 (You might not need to create any Subscriptions explicitly, so skip that.
-To play around, merely create `TestChannel` and `TestTopic` - you can create and destroy these at will, as long as they're no in use - in which case they'd be locked)
+To play around, merely create `TestChannel` and `TestTopic` - you can create and destroy these at will, as long as they're not in use - in which case they'd be locked)

     ![SSBMBManager Screenshot](/../screenshot/SSBMBManagerScreenshot.png)